aXu-AP/archipelago-double-dash/worlds/mario_kart_double_dash/docs/en_Setup.md

 * I can't select character X.
   * The characters need to be unlocked by completing checks.
 The game currently doesn't give any visual indication what is unlocked, but you can use `/unlocked` command in the client to see your current status.
 * The client doesn't register any checks.
   * Restart both the game and the client.
+Open the client before launching the game to apply the patch as early as possible.
 * Where's my patch?
   * There's no patch, use vanilla rom.
 * Can I use ar/gecko cheat codes?